-With five generations in the workplace, it’s important to gain insight into how employees prefer to be recognized in order to acknowledge all employees in the way that resonates and continues to motivate them.
+With five generations in the workplace, it’s important to gain insight into how employees prefer to be recognized to acknowledge all employees in a way that resonates and continues to motivate them.

 Want more ideas to incorporate into your organization’s service anniversary program?
 Read, “What’s the real ROI of Service Anniversary Recognition for your organization?.”

 Looking to create a service anniversary program that engages all employees throughout your organization?
 Find out more about Inspirus Celebrates and how our program can help you acknowledge your employees through meaningful awards.